-With two gluten-free eaters in my house, I’m always looking for new and creative ways to do this without bread.
-I have two super delicious, favorite recipes — the one posted here (obviously), and also, my Quinoa Crusted “Fried” Chicken.
+With two gluten-free eaters in my house, I’m always looking for new and creative ways to make a “crust” without bread.
+I have two super delicious, favorite recipes — this Hazelnut Crusted Chicken Roulade recipe, and also, my Quinoa Crusted “Fried” Chicken.

-Bob’s Red Mill Hazelnut Meal adds the most wonderful, buttery, nutty flavor imaginable!
+I used Bob’s Red Mill Finely Ground Hazelnut Meal to form the crust, and it adds the most wonderful, buttery, nutty flavor imaginable!
 Try it, and you’ll see what I mean.

 This is not a sponsored post.
 Bob’s Red Mill sent me hazelnut meal for recipe testing, and as always, I only cook with products I love and all opinions are my own.

-- 4 6 to 8-ounce boneless, skinless chicken breasts
+- 4 approximately (6 to 8-ounce) chicken breasts, boneless, skinless

-- Handful of fresh baby spinach leaves, washed and dried (amounts may vary - see instruction no. 5)
+- 1 handful fresh baby spinach leaves, washed and dried (amounts may vary - see recipe instructions)

 - 1 teaspoon smoked paprika